Mariette d'Enghien

-Life
+Biography

-Mariette (born Yolande) d'Enghien was the daughter of Jacques d'Enghien, Castellan of Mons by either his first wife, Marie de Roucy de Pierrepont.
+Yolande d'Enghien was the daughter of Jacques d'Enghien, Castellan of Mons, by his first wife, Marie de Roucy de Pierrepont.
 She was known as the Lady of Wiège and Fagnoles, lands she violently seized from her uncle and grandfather.
-In 1389, she was married to Aubert Le Flamenc, Lord of Cany and Chamberlain to the king, Charles VI of France.
+In 1389, she married Aubert Le Flamenc, Lord of Cany and Chamberlain to the king, Charles VI of France.